- Academic Support

 - Help with Research - Peer Research Consultants

-- Academic Success Workshops are held throughout Academic Year 2013-2014.
+- Academic Success Workshops are held throughout Academic Year 2016-2017.
 Workshops are held at scheduled times and some are available on request for multicultural student organizations, programs, and peer-organized study groups.
 New workshops are added at regular intervals.
-See the Fall 2013 Workshop listing or the Golden Gopher Workshop Database (Academic Success) for the latest offerings.

-- Make an overview of all your Fall 2013 exams and major project due dates! - Download the Spring 2014 Schedule Grid (editable Word document) and check out your course pages.
+- Make an overview of all your Fall 2016 exams and major project due dates! - Check out your course pages.
 It's never too soon to plan your studying.
-Additional time management resources can be found at the University Counseling and Consulting site, Student Academic Support Services Self-Help Materials.
+Additional time management resources can be found at the Student Counseling Services site, Student Academic Support Services Self-Help Materials.

 - Reduce study time by learning to study more effectively